-Specialized MA degree programs in Comparative Scriptures, Islamic Studies, and Jewish Studies require the completion of courses in a primary text language (see specializations below).
+The specialized MA degree program in Comparative Scriptures requires the completion of courses in a primary text language.
 Other specialized degree programs may, at the discretion of the area faculty, require a primary text language depending upon the nature of a student's research plan.
 Students may count up to 12 units of courses in a primary text language toward the required minimum of 28 units of credit in their area of specialization.

 Secondary Research Language Requirement

 All MA students must demonstrate reading proficiency in another language, which is chosen in consultation with the student's advisor and associate dean.
 Language instruction taken to meet the Secondary Research Language Requirement does not count toward the required 48 units.